- Reference Number: HEY612/2026

 Introduction

-This leaflet has been produced to give you general information about your procedure.
-Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+This leaflet has been produced to give you general information about your procedure and answer most of your questions.
+It is not intended to replace the discussion between you and the healthcare team but may act as a starting point for discussion.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.

-A skin tunnelled line allows you to receive Parenteral Nutrition (PN) or Intravenous Fluids (IVF) that could cause irritation to your veins in your arms.
+A skin tunnelled line allows you to receive Parenteral Nutrition (PN) or Intravenous (IV) Fluids at home.

 Can there be any complications or risks?